fsprojects/FsBlog/README.md

     fake preview

-Starts up a local web server and launches the output content from the last time it was generated.
+Generates the site and then starts up a local web server and launches the output content from the last time it was generated.

-    fake generateAndPreview

-Will both generate the website from source, and then launch it in a local web server to be previewed - all in one command!

     fake

-But `generateAndPreview` is also the *default* behaviour when you run the `fake` command without any arguments - so that makes it even easier.
+But `preview` is also the *default* behaviour when you run the `fake` command without any arguments - so that makes it even easier.

     fake newPost "hello world"